chipsenkbeil/neovimconf-2024-talk/scripts/003_webview/README.md

+# Webview Example

-This plugin represents an example of combining multiple processes together to convert markdown into a webpage and then view it using firefox, displaying the output as an image within neovim.
+This plugin represents an example of a streaming process, `firefox`.

+When firefox is started, it is provided the `--marionette` flag, which opens a TCP port on 2828 by default.
+Communication between neovim and firefox happens over that port to perform actions including navigating to websites and taking screenshots of the webpages.

 ### Configure